-Long weekends, sunny days and great company are all factors that make grilled food taste amazing, without any effort on the chef’s part.
-But there are few methods of cooking that bring out more pride or swagger than grilling — and learning how to cook ribs on the grill (pork ribs to be precise) is a winning formula for the summer BBQ circuit.
+There are few methods of cooking that bring out more pride or swagger than grilling— and learning how to cook ribs on the grill (pork ribs to be precise) is a winning formula.

 The three most common styles of ribs